-SRON presented updates on an HDO/H2O column data retrieval from TROPOMI including clear-sky and cloudy scenes.
+SRON presented updates on an HDO/H_2O column data retrieval from TROPOMI including clear-sky and cloudy scenes.
 Including scenes with low clouds there is a large enhancement in data coverage especially over oceans.
 Data was validated against TCCON observations with a very good agreement.

-Bias corrections have been performed both for H2O and HDO.
+Bias corrections have been performed both for H_2O and HDO.
 It was assessed that a homogenization between TCCON and MUSICA datasets is fundamental for the validation of water vapour observations from satellites.

 DLR showed results from the retrieval of total column water vapour (TCWV) from TROPOMI in the visible blue spectral band (435-455 nm) using the GE_LER albedo derived from TROPOMI.
 The TROPOMI TCWV algorithm follows the typical two step approach with spectral fit retrievals of slant columns and conversion to vertical columns using iterative AMFs.
 Cloud parameters are taken from the operational TROPOMI cloud product developed by DLR.
 The results are validated by comparing ERA5 reanalysis data, GOME-2, MODIS and Special Sensor Microwave Imager Sounder (SSMIS) satellite observations showing a very good agreement.
 MPI presented the retrievals of TCWV from OMI in the spectral band (430-450 nm) based on the DOAS approach.
 In order to investigate changes in TCWV, multiple years of OMI observations (2005-2020) were presented showing significant positive trends.
 Similar trend patterns were found also from ERA5 and ESA GOME-Evolution datasets.
 ERA5 data used for the validation showed more reliable results over ocean than over land.

 University of Leicester investigated the residence time of water vapour in the atmosphere, between evaporation and precipitation, from satellite observations, reanalysis and model ensembles.
 Turnover times (TUT) from models showed differences between 2.5 and 7.5 hours relative to satellite observations with a greater complexity at regional scales.
 In general the model trends for TUT showed a general slowing of the hydrological cycle which is not observed both in reanalysis records and satellites.
 The importance of relating the TUT rate changes with respect to surface temperature has been discussed.
-The available time series may not be long enough to make assumptions on a climate trend though.
+The available time series may not for tropical eruptions at tropopause level and an underestimation for ash-laden plumes.
+The presence of be long enough to make assumptions on a climate trend though. ice in volcanic clouds, which characterised e.g the Etna 2021 eruptions, is not taken into account in the algorithm.
+However, in the UV region ice clouds are absorbing only at low levels.